nextcloud/documentation/developer_manual/app/publishing.rst

 * Apps do not violate any laws; it has to comply with copyright- and trademark law.
 * App authors have to respond timely to security concerns and not make Nextcloud more vulnerable to attack.

-.. note:: distributing malicious or illegal applications can have legal consequences including, but not limited to Nextcloud or affected users taking legal action.
+.. note:: Distributing malicious or illegal applications can have legal consequences including, but not limited to Nextcloud or affected users taking legal action.

 Be technically sound
 ^^^^^^^^^^^^^^^^^^^^